 Since ancient times Ammon, or Baal Hammon, was associated with ram’s horns.
 An association seen in Egyptian renditions of Amun Ra and through Greek and Roman times where stylized Ram’s horns are found on coins depicting the governors of Cyrene, and on the reverse a plant suspiciously reminiscent of Ammoniacum.

-The temple kept its singular purpose and prominence as a divine oracle till the decline of the Roman empire.
+The temple kept its singular purpose and prominence as a divine oracle until the decline of the Roman empire.
 Even Alexander the Great took a detour and trekked 500 Kilometres through the deadly desert sea to consult the oracle at the Temple of Ammon.
 (After which he declared himself a God and had coins minted depicting himself with the Horns of Ammon).)

 Ferula or Dorema?